 FRIEND WHO IS ALWAYS UP to update about any weather irregularities is something every farmer is in dire need of.
 An Automatic Weather Station is a valuable addition to any agriculture-based intervention for farmers.
 This technology will provide regular updates from the station that would keep the farmers prepared for any critical situation which may occur.
 The system would ensure the farmers are on their feet to save their crops just in time.
-Hence, to support farmers and improve agricultural practices, one such Weather Station was installed in Zamp village, Gujarat.
-Through this station, 500 farmers from the three neighbouring villages will receive regular and timely updates on their mobiles about the climate as well as voice or textbased advisory services about crops, pests, and diseases.
-This state-of-the-art installation will be a game changer for rural communities and would save them from a lot of losses.
+Hence, to support farmers and improve agricultural practices, one such weather station was installed in Zamp village, Gujarat.
+Through this station, 500 farmers from the three neighbouring villages will receive regular and timely updates on their mobiles about the climate as well as voice or text-based advisory services about crops, pests, and diseases.
+This state-of-the-art installation is a game changer for rural communities and saves them from a lot of losses.
 This is also a step towards promoting digitisation amongst the rural communities of the country.
-Through this support service, farmers can pre-plan their expenditures and risks can be mitigated by up to 60%.
+Through this support service, farmers can predict the prevailing climate, pre-plan their expenditures and risks can be mitigated by up to 60%.